libitx/tree-hugger/README.md

 # Tree Hugger

+<p class="callout danger">Project is no longer maintained</p>

+Tree Hugger depends on Planaria APIs which are now deprecated.
+For this reason Tree Hugger is no longer maintained and this repo has been archived.

+---

 *Tree Hugger* is a small JavaScript library for traversing the Metanet.
 It is a higher-level interface over the top of the [MOM API](https://mom.planaria.network/), providing a simple API for finding Metanet nodes and traversing tree structures.

 *Tree Hugger* works in both NodeJS and browser environments.